Blog Detail

 Repeat Sentence: Practice active listening and immediate recall are to be done to ensure accuracy.

-2. Listening Section
+2. Writing Section

 Write from Dictation: Pay attention to spelling and grammar while transcribing audio accurately.